iamromulan/cellular-modem-wiki/quectel/sdxpinn/RM551E-GL.md

 Use **[QuecDeploy](https://github.com/iamromulan/QuecDeploy/releases)** or browse my [Mega Public Folder](https://mega.nz/folder/CRFWlIpQ#grOByBgkfZe5uLMkX2M2XA) to get anything you need.

+# Special Notes

+- For this module to be recognized over USB it must power on by USB initially.
+Additional power may be provided after.
+- I have created a custom firmware for this modem meant for usage in an AP mode (see the [M.2 Form Factor page](../m.2_formfactor.md))
 # Related Pages

 [How to Flash Firmware on Windows](../flash_firmware_windows.md)